raayan/raayanpillai.com/content/posts/gpg_ssh_yubi.md

 $ ssh-rsa <lots-of-stuff> cardno:00000000000
 ```

 That, my friend, is your public-key coming straight from your YubiKey!
-Now add this key to some server's `/root/.ssh/authorized_keys` file and you can SSH right in.
+Now add this key to some server's `/root/.ssh/authorized_keys` file, and you can SSH right in.